Bad CSS in JS

 Design considerations for murbCMS

-An article, posted more than 19 years ago filed in web, internet, cms, standards, maintanance, xslt & xml.
+An article, posted about 20 years ago filed in web, internet, cms, standards, maintanance, xslt & xml.

 :murb:CMS is yet another Content Management System build from scratch by yet another designer.
 So why do I think this one is different? :murb:CMS is…Note to reader (2010): this year I stopped using murbCMS, although I still sympathize with some of the ideas, maintaining it in PHP consumed too much time and frustration.Standards based (XML, XHTML, XSLT)Light WeightSimple designExtensibleWhat :murb:CMS is not about is webbased editing of documents.
 Well, it could be, but it will not be my primary target.
 What :murb:CMS is about is a open flow of information.
 Connecting seperate files, located anywhere, on basis of their metadata.Currently this idea hasn't been implemented yet.
 Some problems I still have to work around are:linking external files (can't get it work with the sablotron xslt processor yet)automatic linking based on metadata does not occur yetVisionI believe the web should be a heaven for those in search of information.
 Some may say it already is, but I believe …